SajavaC/SalesDB/README.md

 The final stage produces reports that support both operational reviews and supply chain planning.

 #### `Avg2Month_Rolling.sql`

-- **Purpose:** Calculates a rolling two-month average for each product.
+Calculates a rolling two-month average for each product.
 - **Business Value:** Reduces the impact of monthly purchasing fluctuations, providing a more stable baseline for comparing product consumption with purchasing activity.

 #### `Adj_CVR_Calculation.sql`

-- **Purpose:** Calculates the adjusted conversion rate using sales performance data from the latest three months.
+Calculates the adjusted conversion rate using sales performance data from the latest three months.
 - **Business Value:** Provides a consumption factor that estimates material usage based on recent sales performance, supporting demand forecasting and inventory planning.

 #### `y_AllStoreItem.sql`

-- **Purpose:** Creates every possible store-item combination.
+Creates every possible store-item combination.
 - **Business Value:** Ensures products with no purchase history are still included in the analysis, making missing orders easier to identify.

 #### `y_Distributor_OrderGaps.sql`

-- **Purpose:** Calculates the time between consecutive orders for each product at each store.
+Calculates the time between consecutive orders for each product at each store.
 - **Business Value:** Reveals ordering frequency and helps identify unusually long gaps between purchases.

 #### `y_Distributor_TotalStats.sql`

-- **Purpose:** Summarizes total order counts and quantities by store and product.
+Summarizes total order counts and quantities by store and product.
 - **Business Value:** Provides baseline purchasing statistics for subsequent analyses.

 #### `Distributor_OrderCycle_ByItemStore.sql`

-- **Purpose:** Analyzes purchasing behavior at the individual store level.
+Analyzes purchasing behavior at the individual store level.
 - **Business Value:**
   - Calculates purchasing frequency, average monthly and weekly purchasing volumes based on each store's operating history.
   - Flags newly opened stores that have insufficient history for evaluation.
   - Identifies established stores that have stopped ordering specific products.

 #### `Distributor_OrderCycle_ByItem_6M.sql`

-- **Purpose:** Summarizes ordering patterns across all active stores over the most recent six months.
+Summarizes ordering patterns across all active stores over the most recent six months.
 - **Business Value:** Provides a high-level view of purchasing frequency and product movement, supporting inventory planning and procurement decisions.

 > **Note:** Monthly and weekly averages in this report are calculated using a fixed six-month period.
 As a result, stores that opened recently may have slightly lower averages because inactive months are included in the calculation.

 #### `No_Demand_Items.sql`

-- **Purpose:** Identifies products that have never been purchased by existing stores, excluding newly opened locations.
+Identifies products that have never been purchased by existing stores, excluding newly opened locations.

-- **Output:**

 | Column | Description |
 |---------|-------------|